2026 & 2027 Yosemite photography Packages & WEDDING GUIDE

 HAVE A QUESTION?
 READY TO BOOK?
 SEND ME A MESSAGE AND I'LL GET BACK TO YOU RIGHT AWAY.

-• I'm Norm Roberts the Fifth, an elopement photographer and nature lover who has been perfecting the medium of light for the last fifteen years.
+• I'm Norm Roberts the Fifth, an elopement photographer and nature lover who has been perfecting the medium of light since 2009.
 I’m an avid dog Lover, burrito coinsure, bikepacker and hiker.
 While I love photography I also thoroughly enjoy guiding couples through the national parks.
 There’s nothing like introducing people to nature’s wonders.

 • While I love all the National Parks, Yosemite is very near and dear to my heart.
 It is one of my favorite places on Earth.
 In addition to the twenty or so weddings I photograph a year in the park, I grew up spending every Easter right outside the park with my family near the quaint little town of Mariposa.
 Being so close, expeditions into the park were a regular occurrence.
 I still frequently head up to the little cabin my great grandfather bought so long ago.
 In fact, those wondrous granite peaks inspired my love for nature and instilled in me a great appreciation for the wild places of this world.